Tracy Does Conan: Plot

-While giving a blood donation, Liz reveals that she plans to break up with her boyfriend, Dennis Duffy (Dean Winters).
+While giving a blood donation, Liz reveals that she plans to break up with her boyfriend, Dennis Duffy (Dean Winters) to the nurse, though the nurse suggests that Liz settle for him because of her disappointing sexual history on her medical records.
 On the way to her office, she runs into Jenna Maroney (Jane Krakowski) who reveals that Jack has "bumped" her from appearing on Late Night with Conan O'Brien.
-He has decided to put Tracy on in her place instead.
-When Liz can't change Jack's mind, Jenna threatens to quit her job.
-In this scene, Jenna discusses her upcoming and hard to pronounce film "The Rural Juror."
+He has decided to put Tracy on in her place instead, even though the last time Tracy Jordan was on Late Night with Conan O'Brien, he pretended he was a stabbing robot and attacked Conan O'Brien.
+When Liz can't change Jack's mind (since Jack sees Tracy as a bigger star than Jenna, whose best work was doing commercials for ShopRite), Jenna threatens to quit her job, but Liz convinces her to say by insincerely saying that Jenna is "...a modern-day Lucille Ball" and "...prettier than Debra Messing."

 As the taping time, 6 pm, is fast approaching, Tracy begins acting strangely.
-Liz and Pete discover that he has not been taking his medication correctly.
-Liz calls Tracy's doctor, Dr. Leo Spaceman (Chris Parnell), who gives her instructions regarding the medication.
+Liz and Pete discover that Tracy's medication has side effects that make Tracy act crazier than usual.
+Liz calls Tracy's doctor, Dr. Leo Spaceman (pronounced "Spe-Chem-In" and played by Chris Parnell), who gives her instructions regarding the medication.
 Liz gives the instructions to Kenneth Parcell (Jack McBrayer) who has to visit multiple identical pharmacies until he finds the correct one, which will have Tracy's new medication.
 Liz and Pete's attempts to get Tracy to the Late Night stage on time are further complicated as Jack persistently calls Liz to his office to ask for her advice on a speech he is going to read at The Waldorf Astoria.
-Tracy eventually appears on Late Night only to immediately fall asleep after sitting down.
+Tracy eventually appears on Late Night, normal enough to go through with the interview (despite dancing for a little too long during his introduction and almost taking his pants off), only to immediately fall asleep after sitting down.

 Liz walks into her apartment after the Conan incident and Dennis is sitting on their bed playing Halo.
 He told Liz he got her a cheeseburger.
 She takes one bite and falls asleep listening to him playing the video game.

+The episode ends with Kenneth the Page pretending to be interviewed on Late Night with Conan O'Brien while the real Conan walks by him and calls Kenneth a weirdo.